Garavadi, Satara

-Garavadi (Ramnagar) is a census village in the Satara district, which is located in the India state of Maharashtra.
+Garavadi (Ramnagar) is a census village in the Satara district, located in the India state of Maharashtra.
 There are a total of approximately 240 families residing within its borders.
 The village is located in the Khatav Tehsil of Satara district in Maharashtra, India.
 It is 32 km away from the sub-district headquarters of Vaduj, and 54 km away from the district headquarters of Satara.
 Research from 2009 shows that Garavadi village is also classified as a gram panchayat (village council).
 According to the India Census in 2011, the village was recorded to have a population of 997, 478 of which were males, and the other 519 females.

 Garavadi is surrounded by a big mountains.
 In the center of the village, there is the temple of Ram.
 Agriculture is the main livelihood practiced in this village, with more than 75% of the total area being used for agricultural activities.
 It is located on the east side of the Diskal Village.

 In an attempt to follow the Constitution of India and Panchyati Raaj Act, Garavadi village is administered by Sarpanch (Head of Village) who is its elected representative.
 Garawadi is mostly in a dry area in the Satara district.
 The Maharashtra government is implementing various water-saving projects.
 It protects lakes, waterways, Talavs, Nala, buildings.